bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-google-sso-for-bitrise.md

 4. Check your emails.
 You should receive a confirmation email from us (letsconnect@bitrise.io) containing a `Sign In via SSO` button.
 For a smoother sign-in flow, **make sure you're already logged into Bitrise in another tab before you hit the** `Sign In via SSO` **button**.
 5. Click `Sign In via SSO` to proceed to our Authorization page.

-   NOTE!
-Below error message only appears if you've been trying to access the Authorization page in a Safari browser.
+   NOTE: Below error message only appears if you’ve been trying to access the Authorization page in a **Safari browser**.

        Error: The CORS policy for this site does not allow access from the specified Origin....

-   We suggest you to copy the URL and paste it in a new tab if using Safari.
+   As a workaround, we suggest you to copy the URL and paste it in a new tab.
 It will work!
-For all other browser types, you should be safely landing to the Authorization page.
+For all other browser types, you should be safely landing to the `Authorization` page.
 6. Click `Authorize`.

 You should be landing on your Bitrise Dashboard now.
 If you click `Account settings` and select the `Single Sign-On` tab from the left menu, you should see SAML SSO is enabled for your organization.
 Once all organization members have enabled their SAML SSO connection, you can [enforce SAML SSO on the whole organization with a simple toggle](/team-management/organizations/saml-sso-in-organizations/#enforcing-saml-sso-on-an-organization).